-The Volkswagen Group is one of the first and most successful international partners of China’s automobile industry.
-The Group has grown together with China’s auto industry in the past 30 years of partnership with the country.
+The Volkswagen Group is one of the first and most successful international partners in China’s automobile industry, growing with it for four decades.

-The business scope of the Volkswagen Group in China includes the production, sales and services of vehicles and parts, such as engines and transmissions.
-The Group is presented by many auto brands of all segments — including Volkswagen Passenger Cars Brand, Audi, ŠKODA, JETTA, Porsche, Bentley, Lamborghini, Volkswagen Commercial Vehicles, MAN, Scania and Ducati.
+Volkswagen Group China’s business scope includes the production, sales and services of vehicles and parts, such as engines and transmissions.
+The Group is represented by many auto brands in all segments, including Volkswagen Passenger Cars Brand, Volkswagen Commercial Vehicles, Audi, ŠKODA, JETTA, Porsche, Bentley, Lamborghini, and Ducati, etc.

-Since entering the Chinese market, the Volkswagen Group has taken the leading market position.
-In 2019, together with its joint venture partners, Volkswagen Group China delivered 4.23 million vehicles to customers in the Chinese mainland and Hong Kong.
+Since entering the Chinese market, the Volkswagen Group has taken the leading market position, and with its joint venture partners, it delivered over 3.23 million vehicles in Chinese Mainland and Hong Kong in 2023.

-As of the end of 2019, Volkswagen Group China has more than 100,000 employees in China, including those of the joint ventures.
-At around 3,000 authorized dealerships across the country, over 330,000 dealer staffs provide professional services to thousands of customers every day.
+As of the end of 2022, Volkswagen Group China has over 90,000 employees in China, including those in its joint ventures.